Helping you Help your dog

-I Follow guidance of DEFRA’s code of practice for the welfare of dogs and adhere to animal activities licensing regulations, I observe guidelines set down by pet education, training and behaviour council.
+I follow guidance of DEFRA’s code of practice for the welfare of dogs and observe guidelines set down by pet education, training and behaviour council.

 I will visit you in your home and listen to your concerns and what outcome you would like to achieve.

 observe and interact with your dog, learning about their personality, offer practical advice and suitable tasks and work with you and your dog together, so you can gain confidence in the skills.